-In the same way a little black dress will never go out of style, Scandinavian design will always be a classic home interior trend—it's even proven to improve your health too.
+In the same way that a little black dress will never go out of style, Scandinavian design will always be a classic home interior trend—it's even proven to improve your health.
 There's something about its simple aesthetic that draws us in every time.
 While we definitely have a soft spot for a maximalist room, we'll always be a minimalist at heart.
-It's the no-makeup makeup trend of interior design, but just like the celebrities who tout that beauty look, these interiors did not wake up like this either—perfecting the sleek Scandinavian style isn't as simple as it looks.
+It's the no-makeup makeup trend of interior design, but just like the celebrities who tout that look, these interiors did not wake up like this either—perfecting the sleek Scandinavian style isn't as simple as it looks.

-Mesmerized by this polished yet raw style, Niki Brantmark, founder of My Scandinavian Home, set off on a journey through Scandinavia to document Swedish, Danish, Norwegian, and Finnish homes for her new book, The Scandinavian Home.
+Mesmerized by this polished yet raw style, Niki Brantmark set off on a journey through Scandinavia to document Swedish, Danish, Norwegian, and Finnish homes for her new book, The Scandinavian Home.
 And while each of the countries has a distinct style, there are a few defining factors.
 "They are all pared-back," she told MyDomaine.
 "Generally, the walls are light (white or light gray are the most common choices) to draw in the natural light, and wood floors are dotted with rugs (you very rarely see a wall-to-wall carpet).
 You may see the odd accent wall in a dark color or patterned wallpaper, and plants and candles are an important factor too (even in the bathroom)."

 In this chat, Brantmark shares some of the lessons she learned so you can re-create the eclectic yet clean look at home too.
 Oh, and she reveals the new colorways that are taking over the all-white look.
 Get ready for the dark side.